svlada/springboot-security-jwt/etc/blog.md

 5. ```RestAuthenticationEntryPoint implements```
 6. ```WebSecurityConfig```

-Before we dive into the implementation details let's look at the high level picture of what we want to achieve.
+Before we get to the details of implementation, let's look at the request/response authentication flows.

 **Ajax authentication request example**

 Client initiates authentication process by invoking Authentication API endpoint(```/api/auth/login```).
-Please note that credentials should be included as a part of request body in a form of JSON payload.
+Credentials are included in the request payload.

 Raw HTTP request: